gateio/gateapi-nodejs/docs/SpotApi.md

 Batch modification of orders

-Default modification of orders for spot, portfolio, and margin accounts.
-To modify orders for a cross margin account, the &#x60;account&#x60; parameter must be specified as &#x60;cross_margin&#x60;.
-For portfolio margin accounts, the &#x60;account&#x60; parameter can only be specified as &#x60;cross_margin&#x60;.
-Currently, only modifications to price or quantity (choose one) are supported.
-When modifying unfinished orders, a maximum of 5 orders can be batch-modified in one request.
-The request parameters should be passed in an array format.
-During batch modification, if one order modification fails, the modification process will continue with the next order.
-After execution, the response will include corresponding failure information for the failed orders.
-The sequence of calling for batch order modification should be consistent with the order in the order list.
-The response content order for batch order modification will also be consistent with the order in the order list.
+By default modify orders for spot, unified account and leverage account.
+Currently, only the price or quantity modification (choose one of two) Modify unfinished orders, up to 5 orders can be modified in batches at a time.
+The request parameters should be passed in array format.
+When the order modification fails during batch modification, the modification of the order will continue to be executed.
+After execution, the failure information of the corresponding order will be carried The order of calling the batch modification order is consistent with the order list The order of return content of batch modification orders is consistent with the order list

 ### Example